chanzuckerberg/fogg/docs/TUTORIAL.md

     }
     ```

     Fogg has taken care of the drudgery of figuring out what variables and outputs this module supports.
-All you have left to do is define some `local`s to specify the inputs to the module.
+All you have left to do is define some `locals` to specify the inputs to the module.
 Create a `locals.tf` file in that same directory defining the values we need and we're good to go.

 1. *create database component*